What is the Music Mentoring Program?

 - Recurring mentee-mentor meetings with 3-5 undergraduate mentees and 1-2 graduate mentors, centered around a common theme or topic (composition, applying to graduate school in music, exploring post-graduation opportunities for music majors/certificates, etc. – suggest a topic or focus of your own!)

-- If you are interested in joining a Spring 2023 mentorship pod, reach out directly to to indicate your interest.
+- If you are interested in joining a Fall 2023 mentorship pod, reach out directly to to indicate your interest.